Cardiac arrest

 Claim

 Cardiac arrest is a critical public health crisis that demands urgent attention.
-Every year, hundreds of thousands of lives are lost due to this preventable condition, often exacerbated by a lack of awareness and inadequate emergency response.
-The need for widespread education on CPR and access to defibrillators is paramount.
-We must prioritize research, training, and community initiatives to combat this silent killer.
-Ignoring cardiac arrest is not an option; lives depend on our action and commitment.
+Every year, hundreds of thousands of lives are lost due to this preventable condition, often striking without warning.
+The lack of awareness, inadequate access to emergency care, and insufficient training in CPR and defibrillation exacerbate the tragedy.
+We must prioritize education, improve response systems, and invest in research to combat this silent killer.
+Ignoring cardiac arrest is not an option; lives depend on our action.

 Counter-claim